When I was studying marketing, I was astonished by these two statistics:

 Also think about the ways beyond customer support that you can get customer feedback: email surveys, social media, live webinars, events, and more.
 Listening to customers is the best way to learn how to meet their needs!

 Email marketing is the best tool to stay connected with your audience, knowing that 100% of them will receive your message.
-And it's possible to be very personal, even when talking to thousands of people.
+And it's possible to be very personal, even when talking to thousands of people (check out some of our latest Tweets)!

-If someone gives you their email address, it’s a sign that he/she wants to start a relationship with you.
+If someone gives you their email address, it’s a sign that they want to start a relationship with you.
 Capture the moment.
 Welcome emails typically have an average open rate of 50-60%.

 Send a message immediately after a customer gives you permission to do it.
 At MailerLite we send an entire welcome email series to keep the conversation going.